JonathanAMichaels/PixelProcessingPipeline/README.md

     conda activate pipeline

 #### Final Installation Steps
-Ppen matlab and confirm that all mex files compile by running
+Open matlab and confirm that all mex files compile by running

     WARNING: make sure to activate the pipeline environment before running these commands